Copyright © 2003-2004 jsd

 Successful research commonly involves reviewing seemingly-well-established topics and dethroning not-quite-reliable assumptions.
 This requires judgment, skill, and intuition, because if you go around questioning everything you’ll never make any progress.
 Science is full of assumptions that have usually held in the past; the trick is to find cases where this-or-that assumption doesn’t hold, and see if these cases can be exploited.

 There is a huge difference between hard evidence and soft evidence.
-Reliance on authorities is near the top of the soft-evidence scale.
+Reliance on authority, credentials, and reputation is near the top of the soft-evidence scale.
 If you don’t have any hard evidence, you ought to be guided by the best available soft evidence.
 However: remember that the top of the soft-evidence scale remains far below the bottom of the hard-evidence scale.

 See also section 4 for a discussion of the gray area.